 You may not know this, but when you log in to your account, some email providers log your IP address and location.
 This helps Google spot any suspicious activity, such as if you log in using a different mobile device.

-This shows you the locations your account was accessed from, including state and country.
-This information is based on the IP address that was logged when you or another user signed into your account.
+This shows you the locations accessed from your account, including the state and country.
+This information is based on the IP address logged when you or another user signed into your account.
+The log also shows the date and time your account was accessed and the device type.

 Now that you know how to spot the problems, we’ll show you what to do if you’ve been hacked.
 There are immediate steps to take to mitigate the damage from hackers.
 If you follow these tips, you’ll recover much faster from an email breach.